Buying A Home In Retirement

 Retired and Buying a home?
 What you need to know

 Retirement has always been a tricky thing to plan for.
 There are so many variables depending on overall health, finances and more.
-If you’re retired and considering buying a home or vacation property, there are some important things to consider first.
+If you’re retired and considering investing in a home or vacation property, there are some important things to consider first.

 Depending on your current age and the age of any partners you may be purchasing the home with, you need to plan what your mortgage payment will be and how long it will last.
 Standard homebuyers opt for a 30-year mortgage because often that makes a monthly payment more affordable.
 Depending on the fluidity of your financial situation a 30-year mortgage might be your only option, and if it is, you should consider what age you’ll be when that 30 years is over.